 When leakage energy of a circuit is reduced, the EMV moves to a lower value where the circuit dissipates lower switching energy while operating at a lower speed.
-From our numerical simulations based on the energy model, Figure 3 shows the energy and frequency profile of a sample design at a switching/delay mean of 0.1 for both asynchronous and synchronous operation.
+From our numerical simulations based on the energy model, Figure 2 shows the energy and frequency profile of a sample design at a switching/delay mean of 0.1 for both asynchronous and synchronous operation.
 The k-parameters of the sample design were chosen such that the circuit has an energy dissipation equivalent to 1000 inverter gates with a drive capability of 1, and the critical path was chosen to be 25 inverter delays.
 In the simulations unless otherwise noted, the communication overhead parameter $k{com{oh}}$ is taken as 0.1.
 The EMV of the same circuit for synchronous and asynchronous operations for the specified mean values occur at 240 and 170 mV, respectively.
 Energy is reduced by 41.3 % from 29.3 fJ to 17.2 fJ by operating asynchronously.

 Advantages of operating in an asynchronous manner in the sub-threshold regime are twofold.
 First, leakage energy is lowered by reducing the average time during the circuit is in idle mode, i.e., the time the circuit purely leaks.
 Second, lower leakage energy shifts the EMV to a lower value.
 This reduction in the supply voltage effectively reduces the switching energy.
-This can be seen in the plot of energy-minimum supply voltage values and their respective throughput values at those voltage values.
-In Figure 4 energy-minimum supply voltages and the operating frequencies for changing switching/delay properties are shown.
-The energy-minimum supply voltage of the asynchronous operation is lower, thus reducing the switching energy.
-The throughput worsens due to lower operating voltage but it is negligible in asynchronous operation under the assumption that betterthan-worst-case operation is possible.
+This is shown in the plot of energy-minimum supply voltage values and their corresponding throughput values.
+In Figure 3 energy-minimum supply voltages and the operating frequencies for changing switching/delay properties are shown.
+The energy-minimum supply voltage of the asynchronous operation is lower, thus reducing switching energy.
+The throughput worsens due to lower operating voltage but it is negligible in asynchronous operation under the assumption that better-than-worst-case operation is possible.